hightuv/RouteIt/README.md

 # RouteIt
-A web service for creating, saving, and sharing personalized travel routes.
+A web service for creating, saving, and sharing personalized route plans.